 Migratory birds are protected under the Migratory Birds Convention Act (MBCA) and associated regulations.
-Preliminary data from existing sources should be gathered on year-round migratory bird use of the area (e.g., winter, spring migration, breeding season, fall migration).
-In addition to information obtained from naturalists, other relevant datasets should be consulted.
+Preliminary data from existing sources should be gathered on year-round migratory bird use of the area7 (e.g., winter, spring migration, breeding season, fall migration).
+In addition to information obtained from naturalists, other relevant datasets should be consulted, such as those available from: